 The obvious obstacle that can come in the way of this becoming a regular event is childcare.
 There is no harm in asking family or friends to look after children for a few hours once a week and coming to an arrangement to return the favour.
 In fact, another married couple could be encouraged to engage in Islamic activities in the same way so there is added reward for establishing this kind of arrangement.

 (b) A movie night

 Consult people whom you trust and create a playlist of engaging and heart-softening Islamic material.
 Create such a playlist that will last you for 6 months at a pace of two videos a week, for example.
-To get the ball rolling, you may wish to start with Sheikh Omar Sulaiman’s lecture series titled “Angels in your presence”.
+To get the ball rolling, you may wish to start with Sheikh Asim Khan’s lecture series titled “Touching Moments with the Messenger (ﷺ)”.
 The length of the lecture is irrelevant – the key word is consistency.

 (c) Two units of joint Salāh before you sleep

 Make a habit of praying together at night, but start with something manageable, like two units that you carry out together after your ‘Isha prayer (and its Sunnah), and before your Witr prayer.
 Couples – especially those who quarrel or complain of a relationship devoid of mercy – truly have no excuse in missing this activity.
 As the Prophet ﷺ said: “May Allāh have mercy upon a man who gets up at night to pray, then wakes his wife and she prays, but if she refuses, he sprinkles water in her face.
 May Allāh have mercy on a woman who gets up at night to pray, then wakes her husband and prays, and if he refuses, she sprinkles water in his face.”

 Couples are quick to argue that mercy is missing in their relationship, but very slow in doing what is required to bring it back.
 Here, the Prophet ﷺ personally makes du’ā that mercy enters the lives of couples who pray at night, and his du’ā will not be rejected.